phaustin/eosc340/docs/multiple_feedbacks.md

 \frac{d\Delta E}{dt} =\Delta F+\left(\sum f_{i}  \right)\Delta T
 $$ (eq:stock3)

-Here $\Sigma f_{i}$ has replaced the {f }in equation \eqref{ZEqnNum704639}, so the net climate feedback factor (f) is just the sum of each individual climate feedback factor.

 Since at equilibrium $d\Delta E/dt$ = 0, we can write

 $$
 \Delta F=-\left(\sum f_{i}  \right)\Delta T
 $$

-but we already know from {eq}`eq:stock2` that in equilibrium $\Delta T = \lambda \Delta F$ and so the climate sensitivity can be calculated according to
+but we already know from {eq}`eq:stock2` that in equilibrium $\Delta T = \lambda \Delta F$ and the feedbacks sum, so that the climate sensitivity is:

 $$
 \lambda =-\frac{1}{f} =-\frac{1}{\sum f_{i} }
 $$

-What is {eq}`eq:stock3` saying, in words?
-As long as the individual feedbacks sum up to a negative number, then {eq}`eq:stock3` says that there can be a positive temperature change
-$\Delta$T that would counteract a positive forcing $\Delta$F (and this also works in the opposite direction, such that a negative cooling $\Delta$F can be offset by a negative temperature change.
+In words, {eq}`eq:stock2` is saying that long as the individual feedbacks sum to a negative number then there is a positive temperature change $\Delta T$ large enough to balance a positive forcing $\Delta$F (and this also works in the opposite direction, such that a negative cooling
-If the feedbacks sum to a positive number, then there is nothing that can hold back dE/dt from growing indefinitely for positive $\Delta$F.  This situation where the net amplifying feedback is amplifying is called ``runaway feedback''.
+$\Delta$F can be offset by a negative temperature change).
+However, if the feedbacks sum to a positive number, then there is nothing that can hold back $d\Delta E/dt$ from growing indefinitely for positive $\Delta$F.  This situation where the net feedback is amplifying is called ``runaway feedback''.

 ## Climate Feedback Factors